David IV: Legacy

-Georgian historiography today portrays David IV as a king that few Georgian sovereigns can match.
+Georgian historiography today portrays David IV as a king who few Georgian sovereigns can match.
 In fact, the majority of current historians agree to qualify David as the most prestigious Georgian monarch in history and make his reign the beginning of the Golden Age of the Kingdom of Georgia, an era which completed only under the reign of Rusudan (r.
 1223–1245).
 According to his contemporary biographer, his actions earned him the title of Builder upon his death.
 It is notably celebrated by the poet Ioane Shavteli in his cycle of praise Abdulmesiani, jointly with Tamar.

 David the Builder occupies a special place among the kings of the Georgian Golden Age in the period of the defense against the Seljuks.